 This is a great way to save your old Apples that have turned wrinkly and spongy.
 Of course, you can cook fresh ones.
 Since I started cooking Broccoli in the pan-steam-frying method, I am cooking many things in the same way.
 The frying pan method works for savoury Vegetables, why not for sweet Fruit?

 *Note: If Apple are cut into smaller pieces, you would need much less Water.
 Try with 2-3 tablespoons, then add extra if required.

 1 tablespoon Sugar *optional

 - Wash Apples, remove the core and cut into wedges.
 Today I cut each Apple into 12 wedges.
 Arrange them in a non-stick frying pan in a single layer, so that you won’t need to stir or toss them.

 - Add Water, sprinkle with Sugar (if you add it), you may wish to add Sultanas, cover with a lid, and cook over medium heat until water is gone.
 If Apple is not soft enough, add extra Water and cook for extra minutes.

 - After Water is gone, you can keep cooking until Apple is slightly caramelised if you prefer.
 Enjoy the pan-stewed Apple with Cream, Ice Cream OR Custard.
-You can add it to Cereal, Porridge or etc.
+You can add it to Cereal, Porridge, etc.